Turkey meat vs. Chicken meat — Health Impact and Nutrition Comparison

 Like most meat, turkey and chicken do not contain notable amounts of carbohydrates.

-Chicken contains 0.06g of carbohydrates, while turkey has no carbohydrates at all.
+Chicken contains 0.06g of carbohydrates, while turkey has no carbohydrates.

-Meat is an excellent source of a good many vitamins, especially the B complex vitamins.
+Meat is an excellent source of many vitamins, especially the B complex vitamins.

 Turkey provides almost 2.5 times more vitamin B12.
 Turkey meat is also richer in vitamin B2 and folate.
 Turkey contains a decent amount of vitamin D, which chicken lacks.